Rohingya refugees fear returning to Myanmar after coup

 “We are part of Myanmar, so we feel the same as Myanmar’s common people.
 We urge the international community to raise its voice against the coup,” he said.

+“Even if they try to repatriate us, we will not agree to go back under the current situation.
+If they take us back into that regime, they will torture us even more,” Nurul Amin said.

-Bangladesh’s Ministry of Foreign Affairs said on Monday that it hopes the coup will not hamper the repatriation.
+Bangladesh’s Ministry of Foreign Affairs said on Monday that it hopes the coup will not hamper the refugees’ return.

 “As an immediate and friendly neighbor, we would like to see peace and stability in Myanmar.
 We have been persistent in developing mutually beneficial relations with Myanmar and have been working with Myanmar for the voluntary, safe and sustained repatriation of the Rohingya sheltered in Bangladesh,” it said.